ntsakonas/ntsakonas.github.io/_posts/2020-10-26-java-test-fixtures-with-JUnit5.md

     }
 ```

 still, pretty good test.
 My personal disagreement on this style is that the test initialisation phase is very disjoint from the test, and it can be re-used by other tests.
-That means that at a given time _T0_, if _N_ tests
+That means that at a given time _T_, if _N_ tests
 are using the same setup, the developers may assume that all tests require and depend on the same mock behaviour.
 The setup is giving the impression that all test require that.